getcarina/getcarina.com/_tutorials/load-docker-environment-on-windows.md

 1. Run `powershell.exe`.
 2. Load your Docker host environment variables by using one of the following methods:
-  * If you are using the Rackspace Container Service, follow the instructions on [Working with Your Cluster Credentials][get-cluster-creds] to download your credentials.
+  * If you are using the Rackspace Container Service, [download your credentials][get-cluster-creds].
     Then, run `docker.ps1`.
   * Otherwise, run `docker-machine env default --shell powershell | Invoke-Expression`, replacing `default` with the name of your Docker host.
 3. Verify that your Docker environment was initialized properly by running `docker version`.